How to Ensure a Good Night’s Sleep for You and Your Newborn

 Designed to swivel 360 degrees, the HALO Bassinest Swivel Sleeper lets you bring baby right in to bed with you, safely.
 Plus, it makes attending to baby at night a breeze with its retractable side wall that lowers and allows you to pick up your baby from a seated position in bed.
 Not to mention, it keeps all of baby’s essentials right at your fingertips so it takes less time to get baby back to sleep, allowing you to get your much needed rest.

 Your newborn baby will sleep better and longer if you swaddle them for bed.
 Swaddling prevents newborn babies from startling themselves awake with random arm movements and helps stimulate sleep continuity.
 For an easy-to-use, no-fuss swaddle, try using the 3-way HALO SleepSack Swaddle.
 It takes the guesswork out of swaddling and since it’s not a loose blanket, removing the safety risk.
 It is the only 3-way adjustable swaddle that adjusts to your baby’s sleep style and development.
 Swaddle arms in, one or both arms out to ensure baby’s best sleep and an easy and gentle transition to the SleepSack wearable blanket when it is time to stop swaddling.

 The more you move around for each feeding, the harder it will be for you to fall back to sleep.
-To eliminate unnecessary moving around during the night, keep your baby within arm’s reach, along with everything else you need like diapers, wipes, nursing pillow and a burp cloth.
+To eliminate unnecessary moving around during the night or trips to the kitchen and bathroom, keep your baby within arm’s reach, along with everything else you need like diapers, wipes, nursing pillow and a burp cloth.